luckydonald/github-quart/docs/index.rst

 Invoking Remote Methods
 -----------------------

-We need to register a function as a token getter for Github-Flask extension.
+We need to register a function as a token getter for Github-Quart extension.
 It will be called automatically by the extension to get the access token of the user.
 It should return the access token or ``None``: